jamesjarvis/jamesjarvis.io/assets/content/projects/uni-memoirs/index.md

 I made the spreadsheet back in year 1, when I realised the path of least resistance of uni was to just work harder in the early years, to give yourself some headroom later on to get worse grades (or to just take a holiday and not work as hard as you should - like I tended to do).
 This turned out to be a good idea, as even though I ended up with `80.3%` overall, you can see the trendline moving downwards!

-<iframe width="785" height="461" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJoij4NY302PZpMmS2EB6Im7FD2LE2SB84i072PFup64P6BVSSSH4nv-YPKYnsauYqHU6UIs_5dsgK/pubchart?oid=1448414517&amp;format=interactive"></iframe>
+<iframe title="University grades" width="785" height="461" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJoij4NY302PZpMmS2EB6Im7FD2LE2SB84i072PFup64P6BVSSSH4nv-YPKYnsauYqHU6UIs_5dsgK/pubchart?oid=1448414517&amp;format=interactive"></iframe>

 Ultimately, do grades matter?